-We prefer the Segway Ninebot's safety-first approach, but if you're on a tighter budget then it's hard to go wrong with the Mijia M365.
+We prefer the Segway Ninebot's safety-first approach, but if you're on a tighter budget then it's hard to go wrong with the Xiaomi Mi Electric Scooter.

-This is the successor to the original Xiaomi Mijia M365 – one of the most popular electric scooters in the world.
-The Xiaomi Mijia M365 Pro is a little heavier than its predecessor, but its 27-mile range is a major improvement, and makes it a great choice for regular commuting without the need for charging every couple of days.
+This is the successor to the original Xiaomi Mi Electric Scooter Pro listed above.
+The Xiaomi Mi Electric Scooter Pro (better known as the M365 Pro) is a little heavier than its predecessor, but its 27-mile range is a major improvement, and makes it a great choice for regular commuting without the need for charging every couple of days.

-The Mijia M365's brakes have also been improved for quicker, safer stopping, and the slightly wider deck makes it easier and more comfortable to ride.
+The Mi Electric Scooter Pro's brakes have also been improved for quicker, safer stopping, and the slightly wider deck makes it easier and more comfortable to ride.
 Balancing on an electric scooter will always take practice, but having more space for your feet makes the learning curve a little less steep.

-The only real disadvantages of the Xiaomi Mijia M365 Pro are that it's not the prettiest electric scooter on the block, and its brakes aren't as impressive as Segway's, but you'll be hard pressed to find a better electric scooter so affordably priced.
+The only real disadvantages of the Xiaomi Mi Electric Scooter Pro are that it's not the prettiest electric scooter on the block, and its brakes aren't as impressive as Segway's, but you'll be hard pressed to find a better electric scooter so affordably priced.

 The Unagi Model One E450 is the ideal scooter for commuters thanks to its lightweight magnesium alloy handlebar, which is 33% lighter than aluminium, and easy to carry "one click" folding system.